MarieAugerMethe/ISEC2024_HMM_workshop/README.md

 ## Description and format

 This workshop was developed by Fanny Dupont, Vianey Leos Barajas, and Marie Auger-Méthé, with special guest speaker Brett McClintock, for the 2024 ISEC in Swansea.
-The tutorial materials is based on previous tutorials given by member of the teams as well as past contributors: Natasha Klappstein, Arturo Esquivel, Marco Gallegos Herrada, Vinky Wang, Eric Ste-Marie, and Ron Togunov.
+The tutorial materials are based on previous tutorials given by members of the teams as well as past contributors: Natasha Klappstein, Arturo Esquivel, Marco Gallegos Herrada, Vinky Wang, Eric Ste-Marie, and Ron Togunov.

 The goal of the workshop is to illustrate how hidden Markov models (HMMs) can be used to classify behaviours and identify behaviour-specific habitat associations using a range of movement and biologging data.
-It is divided in two parts: morning and afternoon.
+It is divided into two parts: morning and afternoon.

 ## Tentitative schedule